 Most captive sun bears in Indonesia are adult bears who cannot go back to the wild because they are too habituated to humans and because they don’t have the skills to survive in the wild.
-Many of these sun bears are kept in cages because the organisations caring for them do not have the means or the initiative to provide them with better living conditions.
-Since 2014, Sun Bear Outreach has been collaborating with these organizations to improve the wellbeing of their sun bears by building them large forest enclosures.
+Unfortunately, many of these sun bears are kept in cages because the organisations caring for them do not have the means to provide them with better living conditions.

 At Sun Bear Outreach, we believe that sun bears who cannot go back to the wild deserve the best possible captive life we can give them.
 Since 2014, we have been collaborating with the Borneo Orangutan Survival Foundation (BOSF), the Orangutan Foundation International (OFI), the Wildlife Rescue Centre of Jogjakarta (WRC) and with the Cikananga Wildlife Centre (CWC) in Java to improve the wellbeing of the bears in their care: we build large forest enclosures for the bears, improve the existing facilities, allow the bears to enjoy a social life with other bears and train the staff to better care for the them.